go-gitea/gitea/docs/content/doc/usage/packages/cran.en-us.md

 ## Install a package

-To install a CRAN package from the package registry, execute the following command:
+To install a R package from the package registry, execute the following command:

 ```shell
 install.packages({package_name})